Why should I have my jewelry appraised?

 This evaluation includes detailed pictures of each individual item.
 If the jewelry item has gemstones and/or Diamonds, each stone is graded for clarity, cut, and color.
 There is a notation of how each individual stone is set and a disclosure if any stones are damaged.
 Also, if the gemstone or Diamond is certified through a certain laboratory we note the laboratory, certificate number, and the date the certificate was issued.

 This document also includes the weight of precious metal in grams and a current precious metal market price.
-This appraisal is done by a qualified, credentialed appraiser right in our store.
-Upon request, we can provide you with a CD containing digital images of your appraised merchandise for an additional fee.

 What should I bring to the appraisal appointment?